The Verdict: DataGrip vs DBeaver (TL;DR)

 A browser-based SQL client gives your whole team access through a URL.
 No installs.
 No per-seat licensing.
 No 2GB RAM tax on every developer's machine.

 For a broader overview of options beyond DataGrip and DBeaver, see our postgresql client comparison covering desktop, CLI, and web-based tools.
+If it's specifically the JetBrains renewal pricing you want to escape, our roundup of DataGrip alternatives ranks the free and one-time options.
+And if pgAdmin is what you're really trying to replace, our best pgAdmin alternatives roundup is the focused guide.

 Tags: